jnozzi/cocoadev.com/SiteContent/General/MemLeaksWithMultiThreadNSURLConnection.markdown

 ----
-There's a well-known bug that <code>sendSynchronousRequest:</code> will leak when used from multiple threads.
-The workaround is to use the asynchronous delegate-based [[NSURLConnection]] methods instead.
+There's a well-known bug that     sendSynchronousRequest: will leak when used from multiple threads.
+The workaround is to use the asynchronous delegate-based General/NSURLConnection methods instead.

 ----
 Hmm...
 OK, thanks.
 I'm assuming Apple is aware of this bug?